maxmartynov/figma-plugin-copy-prototype-link/README.md

    - increments the version in the `package.json`
    - creates and pushes commit and tag to the repo (see the `utils/release.sh` file to see the tag template)
+   - makes the new build with the bumped version

-3. Follow to the official guide [Publish plugins to the Figma Community](https://help.figma.com/hc/en-us/articles/360042293394-Publish-plugins-to-the-Figma-Community#Submit_your_plugin)
+2. Follow to the official guide [Publish plugins to the Figma Community](https://help.figma.com/hc/en-us/articles/360042293394-Publish-plugins-to-the-Figma-Community#Submit_your_plugin)

 ## TODO